Do you know survival Korean? Imagine this.

 Not to worry, we’ve got you covered!
-We’re going to give you the most essential parts of the Korean language so you comfortably communicate.
+We’re going to give you the essential parts of the Korean language so you can comfortably communicate and understand Korean.

 Learn this basic survival Korean, and you will love your trip to Korea even more!

 There are a few ways to say “hello” in Korean, but this is the best one to use.
-It’s by far the most common, and can be used in all situations.
-It’s the first survival Korean phrase that you should learn if you’re visiting or living in Korea.
+It’s by far the most common and can be used in all situations.
+It’s the first survival Korean phrase you should learn if you’re visiting or living in Korea.
 It will help you sound and appear like a local.
 It’ll also help you sound friendly and polite to Koreans.

 This is a bit different than “goodbye” in English.
-The difference between the two is that the latter is said when the person you are saying goodbye to will stay in the place you are leaving.
+The difference between these two survival Korean phrases is that the latter is said when the person you are saying goodbye to will stay in the place you are leaving.
 For example, if you are a group dinner and a friend is leaving, you would say 안녕히가세요 (annyeonghigaseyo).
-Your friend would in turn say 안녕히계세요 (annyeonghigyeseyo).

 If both of you are leaving the shared location at the same time, then both of you can say 안녕히가세요 (annyeonghigaseyo).

-Unless you are close with the person, this is the main way to say ‘thank you’.
-You can also use 고맙습니다 (gomapseumnida).
+Unless you are close with the person, this is the main way to say “thank you”.
+You can also use the survival Korean phrase 고맙습니다 (gomapseumnida).
 They both mean the same thing and have the same level of formality and politeness.

 This is the formal version of the survival Korean question that uses Korean honorifics.
-You may also drop the honorifics and simply use 어떻게 지내요? (eotteoke jinaeyo?) if the person is not a complete stranger.
+You may also drop the honorifics and use 어떻게 지내요? (eotteoke jinaeyo?) if the person is closer to you or one of your friends.

-This phrases is formal, and is similar to “How are you?”.
-For the polite but less formal version, you can use 뭐하면서 지내요? (mwohamyeonseo jinaeyo?)
+This survival Korean phrase is formal and is similar to “How are you?”.
+For the polite but less formal version of this phrase, you can use 뭐 하면서 지내요? (mwo hamyeonseo jinaeyo?)

 I am doing good – 잘 지내요 (jal jinaeyo)

 This is a useful survival Korean response.
 You wouldn’t use the Korean honorific form when talking about yourself.
-This is the standard and polite version.
+This phrase is the standard and polite version.

-This is very similar to the “just a moment” phrases, but it has some additional formality added in.
+This survival Korean phrase is very similar to the “just a moment” phrases above, but it has some additional formality.
+That is why they are longer.

 If you can’t read Hangeul (the Korean Alphabet) yet, check out this step-by-step guide: https://www.90daykorean.com/how-to-learn-the-korean-alphabet/

-The first survival Korean phrase 저는 미국에서 왔어요 literally translates to “I came from X country” whereas the second option translates to “I am from X country”.
+The first survival Korean phrase 저는 미국에서 왔어요 literally translates to “I came from X country,” whereas the second option translates to “I am from X country.”
 Either one is excellent to use.
 You can substitute your country in the blanks using this list of countries in Korean.

-Use these survival phrases and questions to help you navigate around the city.
+Use these survival Korean phrases and questions to help you navigate around the cities in South Korea.
 These will be especially helpful when asking for and giving directions.